dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ### Windows Settings

 - **Require devices to be encrypted (Desktop only)** - If enabled, users are prompted to enable device encryption.
 Additionally, they are asked to confirm that encryption from another provider has not been enabled.
-If Windows encryption is turned on while another encryption method is active, this might make the device unstable.
+If Windows encryption is turned on while another encryption method is active, the device might become unstable.
 - **Require Storage Card to be encrypted (mobile only)** - Enable this setting to encrypt any removable storage cards used by the device.